 - ⅓ cup bittersweet or semisweet chocolate chips

 - 2 chocolate truffles (I use Lindt dark chocolate) Or use additional ¼ cup chocolate chips

 - 2 tablespoons butter OR coconut oil, plus more butter, oil or oil-spray to brush ramekins

 - 2 eggs

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

 - Toppings: berries, whipped cream, ice cream, and/or powdered sugar

-- Spray or brush oil into two 4oz ramekins or custard cups (coat them really well to ensure that they'll pop out later.
+- Preheat oven: 450ºF.Spray or brush oil into two 6oz ramekins.
+Coat them really well to ensure that they'll pop out later.
 Alternatively, coat ramekins with melted butter.

 - Melt ⅓ cup chocolate chips and butter using one of the following methods.Double boiler method: Place chocolate and butter in the bowl of a double boiler, fill the bottom section with 1-2 inches of water, and heat on the stovetop over medium heat until chocolate and butter are melted.Homemade double boiler method: Fill a small saucepan with 1-2 inches of water.
 Top the saucepan with a heatproof bowl and add the chocolate and butter to the boil.
 Heat on the stovetop over medium heat until the chocolate and butter melt.Microwave method: Add the chocolate chips and butter to a heatproof bowl or measuring cup.
 Microwave in 20-second bursts until the butter melts and the chocolate is beginning to melt, and then stir until the chocolate melts.
 (Do not attempt to microwave until the chocolate is completely melted.)